Skip to main content

 Marshal S. Frumin, M.DSugar Land6

-Leading the list was Central Freight Lines at its Ft.
-Worth facility, reporting 292 affected workers.
+The biggest impact was at Central Freight Lines at its Fort Worth facility, reporting 292 affected workers.
 Laredo Transit Management-El Metro Transit followed with 168 workers.

 Trend & Outlook